SAP/ui5-tooling/rfcs/0012-UI5-Tooling-Extension-API-3.md

 ### 4. Middleware Serving Resources

+**NOTE: The concept described in this chapter has not been implemented with UI5 Tooling v3.
+It might become part of a future RFC though**

 #### Description

 Custom middleware that would like to respond with an `@ui5/fs/Resource` needs to implement a lot of common logic in order to properly do that.
 I.e. the correct content type and E-Tag headers need to be set.